Sher-Chowdhury/reaact-demo-app/112-server-side-rendering-with-express/my-app1/README.md

 `entry` - what is the starting point of our javascript app.
-`output` - let you choose where to store the resulting output `output.path` - directory to store the resulting output js file.
+`output` - let you choose where to store the resulting output.
+You can also configure multiple entries+outputs - https://webpack.js.org/concepts/output/
+`output.path` - directory to store the resulting output js file.
 This has to be an absolute path.
 `output.filname` - what to call the resulting file.